Yoga At Your Place

 Can I do yoga if I have an injury?

 There are 2 stages of injury.
 In the acute stage, when there may be swelling and strong pain, it’s generally better to rest.
 After this, yoga can help you recover from your injury.
 Always, your yoga practice should be comfortable and not cause pain, so your practice when injured would reflect this.
+Always follow your medical practitioners advice.

 Can I do yoga if I am pregnant?

 Many women find their yoga practice invaluable when they are pregnant.
-As well as helping you stay flexible, and prepare for the birth, you may experience back discomfort which you can ameliorate with your yoga stretches.
+As well as helping you stay flexible, and prepare for the birth, you may experience back discomfort which you can ease with your yoga stretches.
 Breathing and relaxation is also an important practice for both mother and baby.

 Can I do yoga if I am old?